 5 – It’s a great place to take care of yourself while enjoying tasty food

-Tasty, balanced and filling food based on rice and fresh vegetables, tempeh (Indonesian tofu), grilled chicken and fish, spicy but not too much is my daily diet when in Bali.
-If you think to always ask your coffee (ask for a “Bali Kopi”, the local Turkish coffee) or your fresh fruit juice without sugar (watermelon “semangka”, my favourite), keep it low on beer or alcohol, and eat only twice per day because it’s just too hot to eat during the day then it won’t be long for your body to feel the benefits.
+Tasty, balanced and filling food based on rice and fresh vegetables, tempeh (Indonesian tofu), grilled chicken and fish, spicy but not too much, is my daily diet when in Bali.
+If you think to always ask for your coffee (ask for a “Bali Kopi”, the local Turkish coffee) or your fresh fruit juice without sugar (watermelon “semangka”, my favourite), keep it low on beer or alcohol and eat only twice per day because it’s just too hot to eat during the day, then it won’t be long for your body to feel the benefits.
 I can tell you; my hips love it!